CAB is an attempt by 'Modi-Shah govt' to ethnically cleanse Northeast: Rahul Gandhi

 "I stand in solidarity with the people of the North East and am at their service," he said, tagging a media report on protests in the Northeast against the Bill.

 The bill will now be tabled in Rajya Sabha for its nod on Wednesday.
 Echoing her brother Rahul Gandhi, Congress general secretary Priyanka Gandhi Vadra said, "India's tryst with bigotry and narrow-minded exclusion" was confirmed with the bill being passed in the Lok Sabha at midnight on Monday.
-The bill seeks to provide Indian citizenship to non-Muslim refugees coming from Pakistan, Bangladesh and Afghanistan after facing religious persecution in those countries
+The bill seeks to provide Indian citizenship to non-Muslim refugees coming from Pakistan, Bangladesh and Afghanistan after facing religious persecution in those countries.

 The Bill is scheduled to be tabled by Shah in the Upper House at 2 pm.
 The proposed legislation seeks to grant Indian citizenship to refugees from Hindu, Christian, Sikh, Buddhist and Zoroastrian communities fleeing religious persecution from Pakistan, Afghanistan and Bangladesh and entered India on or before December 31, 2014.

 After heated discussions spanning seven hours, the Citizenship Bill was passed by a majority of 311 votes against 80 in the Lower House where 391 members were present and voting on Monday.
-The NDA will require the support of at least 123 MPs in the 245-member Rajya Sabha (/search?query=Rajya Sabha) for the Bill to be passed.
+The NDA will require the support of at least 123 MPs in the 245-member Rajya Sabha for the Bill to be passed.